Pozières Memorial to the Missing, Somme Battlefields, France

 The Great Cross, also known as the Cross of Sacrifice, is located in the centre of the rear boundary wall (the western wall) and the panels of the commemorated missing casualties continue either side of the cross.

 Search the online “Debt of Honour” Register held by the Commonwealth War Graves Commission for names inscribed on the Pozières Memorial.
-Go to this link and look in the Cemetery Records button at:
+Go to this link and look in the See Casualty Records button at:

 Pozières British Cemetery